proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

 *   _Return a dvd_

-    You can return a dvd by giving your passord, so that the movie will be deleted from your account.
-The server will reply with the list of movies you still have to return.
-Again, if the password is invalid, the server won't be co-operative and won't accept the movie you are trying to return.
+    We can return a dvd by giving our password, so that the movie will be deleted from our account.
+The server will reply with the list of movies we still have to return.
+Again, if the password is invalid, the server will not accept the movie we are trying to return.

         :::erlang
         -spec return_dvd(password(), movie()) -> [movie()] | 'not_a_client'.